 - Tourette’s does not have serious complications, but it may be accompanied by other conditions, such as ADHD, and these can cause learning difficulties.

 Tourette’s is one of a range of tic disorders that can involve transient or chronic tics.
 The tic can emerge at any age, but it most commonly appears between the ages of 6 and 18 years.

-During adolescence and early adulthood, the tics will normally become less severe, but In 10 to 15 percent of cases, Tourette’s can become worse as the person moves into adulthood.
+During adolescence and early adulthood, the tics will normally become less severe, but In

 For most people, the frequency and intensity of both minor and major tics tend to fluctuate.
 Tics may become more frequent and more intense when a person is facing physical, emotional, or mental stress.